icamps/MoPy/README.md

 # MoPy
-Some script to work with MOPAC output files.
+A set of scripts/Jupiter notebooks to work with MOPAC output files.
 MOPAC is a software to do semi-empirical calculation on molecular systems.
 Can be downloaded from openmopac.net.

 I had some needs working with MOPAC output, so I tried to fix the issues using Python.